allmonday/fastapi-voyager/README.md

 - [x] export voyager core data into json (for better debugging)
     - [x] add api to rebuild core data from json, and render it
 - [x] fix Generic case  `test_generic.py`
+- [ ] show tips for routes not return pydantic type.

 bugs & non feature:
 - [x] fix duplicated link from class and parent class, it also break clicking highlight